svroonland/zio-kinesis/README.md

 ZIO Kinesis is a ZIO-based wrapper around the AWS Kinesis SDK.
 All operations are non-blocking.
 It provides a streaming interface to Kinesis streams.

+The project is in beta stage.
+Although already being used in production by a small number of organisations, expect some issues to pop up.
+More beta customers are welcome.

 ## Features